karayabin/universe-snapshot/universe/PhpErrorName/README.md

-A simple planet to convert a php error code to a human name.
+Converts a php error code to a human name.